About Spinning Magnets Lab

 Physical Principles Respected

-The simulator is based on standard electromagnetic concepts used in classical engineering analysis.
-These include the magnetic field of permanent magnets, magnetic flux through a finite surface, flux linkage of a multi-turn coil, and Faraday’s law of induction.
+The simulator is based on standard electromagnetic and electromechanical concepts used in classical engineering analysis.
+These include the magnetic field of permanent magnets, magnetic flux through a finite surface, flux linkage of a multi-turn coil, Faraday’s law of induction, current response under electrical load, and mechanical power/torque relationships at a rotating shaft.

 This is why coil outputs are not guessed from simple proximity or visual overlap.
-They arise from explicit field sampling and integration.
+They arise from explicit field sampling and integration, and they can now be propagated into load response and power balance rather than stopping at open-circuit voltage alone.

 Modeling Approach

 Spinning Magnets Lab is intentionally built as a layered system.
-The architecture is meant to keep the simulator extensible without allowing hidden shortcuts.
 A new visualization can be added without changing the induction engine.
 A new field solver can be introduced without moving physics into the UI.
+A new preset machine can be added without rewriting the renderer.
 That separation is central to the credibility of the tool.

 Why Determinism Matters